Cosmic-Infinity/ASCEE/README.md

 ⦿ It is not recommended to play around with working variables or lookup constants unless you know exactly what you're doing.

 ⦿ Non-exposed variable can be tweaked if you're feeling adventurous. `int scaledownConstant` scales down every image by a particular amount before the main scaling process runs.
-Too small a number can lead thigher processing time.
+Too small a number can lead higher processing time.
 But you do you.